zendframework/zend-expressive-authentication/docs/book/user-repository.md

     public function getRolesFromUser(string $username) : array;
 }
 ```

 It contains two functions: `authenticate()` and `getRolesFromUser()`.
 The first
 is used to authenticate using the user's credential.
 If authenticated, the
-result will be a UserInterface instance, otherwise a null value is returned.
+result will be a `UserInterface` instance, otherwise a null value is returned.

-The second function is `getRolesFromUser()` and it specify how to retrieve
+The second function is `getRolesFromUser()` and it specifies how to retrieve
-the roles of a user.
+the roles for a user.
 If a user does not have roles, this function will return
 an empty array.